w3f/polkadot-wiki/docs/redenomination.md

 > America's morning.

 While [DOT](learn-dot) is the base unti of currency on Polkadot, the smallest unit is called the Planck.
-You can think of the Planck's relation to DOT as the relation of Satoshi to Bitcion.
+You can think of the Planck's relation to DOT as the relation of Satoshi to Bitcoin.
 Before 21st August the DOT was denominated as 10e12 Planks, that is twelve decimal places.
 After this date the DOT is denominated as 10e10 Plancks, that is ten decimal places.